mozilla-b2g/fxos-certsuite/docs/coverage.rst

 Guided WebAPI Tests
 -------------------

-WebAPIs makes it possible to interface between the web platform and device compatibility and access APIs.
+WebAPIs make it possible to interface between the web platform and device compatibility APIs.
 To test these APIs we need to assert certain physical aspects about the phone during the testrun.

 E.g. to verify that the device does indeed change its screen orientation when tilted 90º, we will first ask the user to turn the